Boost Metabolism with The Red Wine Diet

 • Reduces the formation of blood clots

-In the book, McDermott explores the studies revealing that AMPK, an essential enzyme needed to stimulate health and food assimilation within the body and which activates fat conversion, is found in red wine.
+In Roger Corder's book The Red Wine Diet, the author explores the studies revealing that AMPK, an essential enzyme needed to stimulate health and food assimilation within the body and which activates fat conversion, is found in red wine.
 AMPK cannot work well when it is blocked by toxins, therefore eating cleansing and nutritional foods and drinking wine can create a mitochondrial environment that redirects the metabolism towards increased catabolism (fat burning) and decreased anabolism (fat storage).

 Red wine also contains resveratrol, which has many health benefits.
 Resveratrol reduces inflammation and is anti-inflammatory, it protects the heart from damage, helps lower blood pressure, prevents platelet aggregation which could lead to a heart attack or stroke, it can prevent clots in the arteries and veins by preventing damaging clots form forming or thrombosis.